ibm-cloud-docs/vpc/vsi_is_instance_vnics.md

 ## Configuring a virtual server instance with multiple interfaces
 {: #configure-multiple-interfaces}

-There are cases when virtual servers communicate with each other through multiple interfaces, for example, to use different subnets for different communication purposes: one subnet for data communication, and another subnet for control communication.
-Due to a single default route in routing and IP spoofing for security, the communication on interfaces other than the primary interface might not work.
+Sometimes virtual servers instances communicate with other instances through multiple network interfaces, for example, to use different subnets for different communication purposes.
+You might want one subnet for data communication and another subnet for control communication.
+Because a virtual server instance is configured with a single default route that is associated with the primary network interface, communication on other interfaces might not work initially.
+(IP spoofing checks for security purposes can also prevent the communication flow on non-primary network interfaces.)

-You can solve this problem, on a Linux platform such as `Ubuntu`, in two ways:
+You can establish communication for a secondary network interface by using one of the following options.
+These examples are for a Linux platform such as `Ubuntu`.

 * Add a static route for the second subnet.
 * Add a separate routing table for the second subnet.